anvial/juju/docs/reference/hook-command/list-of-hook-commands/state-get.md

 ## Details

-state-get prints the value of the server side state specified by key.
+`state-get` prints the value of the server side state specified by key.
-If no key is given, or if the key is "-", all keys and values will be printed.
+If no key is given, or if the key is `"-"`, all keys and values will be printed.